Daniel Jóhannesson

-Daniel Ingi Jóhannesson (born 3 April 2007) is an Icelandic footballer currently playing as a midfielder for Danish side Nordsjælland.
+Daniel Ingi Jóhannesson (born 3 April 2007) is a professional footballer who plays as a midfielder for Danish 1st Division club Kolding IF, on loan from Danish Superliga club Nordsjælland.
+Born in England, he represents Iceland at youth level.

 Club career

 Jóhannesson made history on 1 August 2022, becoming ÍA's youngest ever player at 15 years and 119 days when he came on as a late substitute for Kaj Leo í Bartalsstovu in ÍA's 3–1 away loss to Breiðablik in the Besta deild karla.
 The following year, in April 2023, he trialled with Danish side Nordsjælland.
 During his time in Denmark, he also attracted the attention of Copenhagen.
 In May 2023, it was confirmed that Jóhannesson had decided to join Nordsjælland, with the deal going through on the opening of the summer transfer window: 1 July 2023.
 He broke Arnar Gunnlaugsson's thirty-four-year-old record for ÍA's youngest goal-scorer on 9 June 2023, scoring the only goal in a 1–0 win against Ægir at 16 years and 67 days old.